frothedoatmilk/it-was-mario/stuf/README.md

 There are four different modes marked by XML markers in protocol 1 - `chord`, `templ`, `voice`, and `param`.
-The `param` marker allows for simple paarmeters to be input about the song, such as the tempo.
+The `param` marker allows for simple parameters to be input about the song, such as the tempo.
 The `voice` marker allows for an input of a collection of waveforms for each of the different voices.
 These are always